ankit1khare/Detect_COVID-19_from_X-ray/README.md

-# Detect_COVID-19_from_X-ray
+# Detect_COVID-19_from_X-ray (Model deployed in AWS)
 Detecting COVID-19 using X-ray test images.
-Front end code to allow the user to upload test images and get the predictions
+Front end code to allow the user to upload test images and get the predictions.
+The aim of this experiment was to see if different CNN architectures would make a difference in the prediction accuracy.
+VGGNet and DenseNet both architectures are employed.
+Former using Tensoflow + Keras and latter using Pytorch Lightning.
+The model is deployed using Amazon AWS.

 ## Disclaimer
 This git repo is for educational purposes only.
 It is not meant to be a reliable, highly accurate COVID-19 diagnosis system, nor has it been professionally or academically vetted.